 Here’s another view.
 I found a nice quote and made a sign.

 For favors we ordered cupcakes with flower frosting and put them in flower pots embellished with lace and a cross.
 They look so cute and are a very easy DIY.

 We had three types of juice and garnishes for guests to put together a delicious drink.

-I used washi tape from Raindrop Washi Shop to create the little flags on the straws.
+I used washi tape from to create the little flags on the straws.